-The New York State Office of Court Administration ("OCA") sells data about eviction cases brought in the New York City Housing Court to "tenant screening bureaus" ("TSBs").
+The OCA sells data about eviction cases brought in the New York City Housing Court to "tenant screening bureaus" (TSBs).

-The data, which is transmitted electronically from OCA's computer system to the TSBs' computers, includes information about the initial filing of each case (names of the parties, type of case, amount sued for, and index number) and a single word disposition (e.g., judgment, settled, warrant of eviction issued, dismissed, discontinued, etc.).
+The data, which is transmitted electronically from the OCA's computer system to the TSBs' computers, formerly included information about the initial filing of each case (type of case, amount sued for, and index number) and a single word disposition (e.g., judgment, settled, warrant of eviction issued, dismissed, discontinued, etc.).
 Tenants sued by a landlord find themselves blacklisted from renting another rental, regardless of why the case was started and regardless of the outcome of the case.
 Even tenants who have won their case end up on the Tenant Blacklist.